 Are there situations when a cervical suture would not be put in?

 Sometimes a cervical stitch (suture) is not advised.
-It will not normally improve the well-being of your baby/babies and may carry risks to you if:
+It will not normally improve the well-being of your baby/babies and may carry risks if:

-- You are more than 24 weeks pregnant (in some countries it is used up to 28 weeks, but where care of premature babies is good it is felt to be safer for the baby to be born at 24-28 weeks than for the mother to have the suture).
+- The pregnancy is more than 24 weeks gestation.
+In some countries it is used up to 28 weeks, but where care of premature babies is good it is felt to be safer for the baby to be born at 24-28 weeks than for the mother to have the suture).

-- Your womb (uterus) is an abnormal shape.
+- The womb (uterus) is an abnormal shape.

 - An ultrasound scan done for another reason happens to show that the neck of your womb (cervix) is short, but you have not previously had an early delivery.

-- You have had treatment to the cervix for an abnormal smear.
+- There has been treatment to the cervix for an abnormal smear.

 A suture absolutely cannot be put in if:

-- You are already in labour or your waters have broken.
+- Labour has already started or your waters have broken.

-- You have signs of infection in your womb.
+- There are signs of infection in the womb.

-- There are concerns about your baby's well-being.
+- There are concerns about the baby's well-being.

 How is a cervical suture removed?

-You may have a small amount of bleeding afterwards.
+There may be a small amount of bleeding afterwards.
 Any red bleeding should settle within 24 hours but you may have a brownish discharge for longer than this.
-If you go into labour before the cervical suture has been removed, it is very important to have it removed promptly to prevent it causing damage to your cervix.
-If you think you are in labour, contact your maternity unit at once and explain the situation.
+If labour begins before the cervical suture has been removed, it is very important to have it removed promptly to prevent it causing damage to your cervix.
+If the woman believes they are in labour, contact the maternity unit at once and explain the situation.

-If your waters break early but you are not yet in labour, the suture will usually be removed because of the increased risk of infection.
-The timing of this will be decided by the team looking after you, but you will generally need to go into the labour unit to be seen.
+If the waters break early but there are no signs of labour, the suture will usually be removed because of the increased risk of infection.
+The timing of this will be decided by the team looking after you, but the woman generally needs to go into the labour unit to be seen.

 Once the suture has been removed, do I need to take any special precautions?

 No, when the cervical stitch (suture) has been removed it has served its purpose.
-You may go into labour soon after it has been removed, as many women do - but this may does not always happen immediately.
+Labour may begin soon after it has been removed, as it often does - but this may does not always happen immediately.

-Full-term pregnancy is an average of 40 weeks from your last period and as the suture is removed at 37 weeks, if removing the suture doesn't trigger labour you will be in the same boat as everyone else, and may even go beyond the delivery date before labour begins.
+Full-term pregnancy is an average of 40 weeks from the last menstrual period and as the suture is removed at 37 weeks, if removing the suture doesn't trigger labour the woman will be in the same boat as everyone else, and may even go beyond the delivery date before labour begins.

 Further reading and references